 dt_fromtimestamp_millis(1626837629123,'GMT+08')

-Convert a DATETIME value to a UTC timestamp in seconds
+Convert DATETIME to a UTC timestamp (in seconds)

 dt_parsetimestamp(value,[timezone])

 timezone: the time zone.
-This parameter is optional.
+This is an optional parameter.

 dt_parsetimestamp(`datetime_col`)